MASS CENTRAL RAIL TRAIL; WILLIAMSBURG BRANCH

 Until the 1930s, there were two parallel railroads that ran north through Northampton.
 The Boston & Maine's (B&M) Connecticut River Division, which runs to this day on the east side of Route 5, and the New Haven & Northampton RR, which basically ran on the west side of Route 5.
 The RR bed was originally constructed in 1868 as part of the New Haven & Northampton Railroad which later was acquired by the New York, New Haven, and Hartford Railroadómost commonly known as the New Haven Railroad (NH).
 The New Haven & Northampton RR then branched off to Williamsburg.
 Remains of the footings for the overpass over Route 5 are still visible where the line once headed toward what is now Super Stop & Shop.
 This commercial development, and the others just north of here, sit atop what was once the New Haven's classification yard and engine service facilities, complete with turntable and coaling tower.
 This is where the Williamsburg Branch began and what is now referred to as the Mass Central Rail Trail; Williamsburg Branch, even though it was never part of the Mass Central RR.
 See; HISTORY OF WILLIAMSBURG BRANCH .

 The Mass Central Rail Trail is a planned 104 mile trail from Northampton Massachusetts to Boston.
 It will follow the old Central Mass Branch of the Boston & Maine RR that ran between the two cities.
 The railroad split into two after the1938 hurricane shattered the line.
 The trail today exists in many unconnected sections and with differing surfaces.
-Starting from Northampton heading east the sections that are complete include the Mass Central Rail Trail; Norwottuck Branch, Mass Central Rail Trail: Belchertown , Mass Central Rail Trail; Ware-Hardwick- New Braintree , Mass Central Rail Trail; Barre-Sterling , Mass Central Rail Trail; Wayland-Weston & Mass Central Rail Trail; Boston-Cambridge .
-Locally, some sections of the trail are known by another name.
-For example along the Mass Central Rail Trail; Boston-Cambridge section in Cambridge the trail is referred to as the Fitchburg Cutoff, while in Somerville it is referred to as the Somerville Community Path.
-For more information check out; MASS CENTRAL RAIL TRAIL & EAST COAST GREENWAY .
+Starting from Northampton heading east the sections that are complete include the Mass Central Rail Trail; Norwottuck Branch, Mass Central Rail Trail: Belchertown , Mass Central Rail Trail; Ware-Hardwick- New Braintree , Mass Central Rail Trail; Barre-Clinton , Mass Central Rail Trail; Wayland-Weston & Mass Central Rail Trail; Boston-Cambridge .
+For more information check out; MASS CENTRAL RAIL TRAIL , NORTHAMPTON TRAILS & EAST COAST GREENWAY .

 The New Haven & Northampton Canal Rail Trail is a planned 84 mile multi-use trail from New Haven, CT to Northampton, MA.
 In Connecticut the trail is referred to as the Farmington Canal Heritage Trail and in Massachusetts as the New Haven & Northampton Canal Rail Trail, although each town currently has there own name for the trail.
 Hence the name Manhan Rail Trail in Easthampton.
 Heading south from Easthampton, future plans call for a trail to be developed in Southampton which will one day connect into the Columbia Greenway Rail Trail in Westfield, the Southwick Rail Trail in Southwick and the Farmington Canal Heritage Trail Northern Section in Connecticut.
 For more information visit; MANHAN RAIL TRAIL .